hhbello/ML_Zoomcamp_2025/Midterm Project/README.md

 The compressive strength of concrete is a very important property in civil engineering and prediciting this is very critical to the service life of the concrete structure.
 Compressive strength measures how much load a concrete mixture can withstand before failing (typically tested after 28 days of curing), and it directly influences the structural integrity, durability, and safety of buildings, bridges, and infrastructure.
 Accurately forecasting this property is essential for optimizing material formulations, reducing costs, minimizing waste, and ensuring compliance with building standards.Traditional methods rely on empirical formulas, lab experiments, or trial-and-error mixing, which are time-consuming, expensive, and limited in scalability.
 The dataset, sourced from a 1998 study by Yeh on high-performance concrete, provides experimental data from laboratory tests on various mixtures to enable data-driven predictions with ML models.
 It includes 1,030 samples with 8 input features representing mixture components and additives, and the concrete's compressive strength (in MPa, ranging from ~2 to ~82 MPa) as the target variable.

-Key attributes within the dataset include:
+Features within the dataset include:

 Cement: The quantity of cement used in the concrete mixture, which serves as the binding agent.